CuiH/Blog/_posts/2017-07-24-Reverse a Singly Linked List.md

 ```

 ## Recursion
-In fact, we can also reverse a linked list with recursion, the advantage of which is short code, but maybe it's not that simple to understand.
+We can also reverse a linked list with recursion, the advantage of which is the short code, but maybe it's not that simple to understand.

 The thinking is:

-1. As for list `1 -> 2 -> 3 -> 4 -> 5 -> null`, we reverse `2 -> 3 -> 4 -> 5 -> null` first, and then add `1` to the tail of the new list.
+1. As for list `1 -> 2 -> 3 -> 4 -> 5 -> null`, we reverse `2 -> 3 -> 4 -> 5 -> null` first, and then add `1` to the tail of the reversed list.
-2. As for list `2 -> 3 -> 4 -> 5 -> null`, we reverse `3 -> 4 -> 5 -> null` first, and then add `2` to the tail of the new list.
+2. As for list `2 -> 3 -> 4 -> 5 -> null`, we reverse `3 -> 4 -> 5 -> null` first, and then add `2` to the tail of the reversed list.
-3. Recur until only one node left, `5`, and directly return this node.
+3. Recur until only one node left, `5`, and return this node directly.

-We should be aware that the recrusive method finally returns the tail of the reversed list, so to obtain its head, we may need a member variable.
+We should be aware that the recrusive method finally returns the tail of the reversed list.
+To obtain its head, we may need a member variable.
 The code is as follows:

 ```java
 private Node newHead;